Error analysis (linguistics): Types of errors

-Linguists have always been attempting to describe the types of errors committed by the language learners, and that is exactly the best way to start with, as it helps out the applied linguist to identify where the problem lies.
-According to Dulay et al. (1982) errors take place when the learner change the surface structure in a particularly systematic manner (p.
-150), thus, the error, no matter what form and type it is, represent a damage at the level of the target language production.
+Linguists have always been attempting to describe the types of errors committed by language learners, as it helps out the applied linguist to identify where the problem lies.
+Errors take place when the learner changes the surface structure in a particularly systematic manner, thus, the error, no matter what form and type it is, represent a damage at the level of the target language production.

-Errors have been classified by J. Richard et al. (2002) into two categories.
+Errors have been classified into two categories.
 The Interlingual Error and the Intralingual Error, those two elements refer respectively to the negative influence of both the speaker's native language, and the target language itself.

-Interlingual error is caused by the interference of the native language L1 (also known as interference, linguistic interference, and crosslinguistic influence), whereby the learner tends to use their linguistic knowledge of L1 on some Linguistic features in the target language, however, it often leads to making errors.
-The example, provided by J. Richard et al. (2002) ‘’ the incorrect French sentence Elle regarde les (“She sees them”), produced according to the word order of English, instead of the correct French sentence Elle les regarde (Literally, “She them sees”).
-(P. 267) shows the type of errors aroused by the negative effect of the native language interference.
+Interlingual error is caused by the interference of the native language L1 (also known as interference, linguistic interference, and crosslinguistic influence), whereby the learner tends to use their linguistic knowledge of L1 on some Linguistic features in the target language.
+This often leads to making errors.
+One example of this is the incorrect French sentence "Elle regarde les" ("She sees them"), produced according to the word order of English, instead of the correct French sentence "Elle les regarde" (Literally, "She them sees").
+This example shows the type of errors aroused by the negative effect of the native language interference.